unum-cloud/usearch/CONTRIBUTING.md

 ```

 Before merging your changes you may want to test your changes against the entire matrix of Python versions USearch supports.
-For that you need the `cibuildwheel`, which is tricky to use on MacOS and Windows, as it would target just the local environment.
+For that you need the `cibuildwheel`, which is tricky to use on macOS and Windows, as it would target just the local environment.
 Still, if you have Docker running on any desktop OS, you can use it to build and test the Python bindings for all Python versions for Linux:

 ```sh